reubenstr/ElectroPup/README.md

 ### PC/Laptop - Plotting, Simulation, and Development

-Desktop or laptop computer running Ubuntu 22.04 Desktop.
-Newer Ubuntu versions or other distros are likely to work as well.
+Desktop or laptop computer running Ubuntu Desktop (or your prefered flavor of Linux).

 Software: VSCode (with remote SSH and PlatformIO extensions), Drawio, LibreOffice, KiCad, OrcaSlicer, Chrome/Firefox

 ### Raspberry Pi - Quadruped Hardware Driver

-The quadruped is driven by a Raspberry Pi 5.
+The quadruped compute is a Raspberry Pi 5.

-The OS is Raspberry Pi OS Lite (Bookworm 64-bit) which is headless so all development is performed using remote SSH.
+The OS is Raspberry Pi OS Lite (Bookworm 64-bit), which is headless, so all development is performed using remote SSH.

 ### STM32 - Auxiliary Board